MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ## Device Code Credential

 The Device Code Credential interactively authenticates a user on devices with limited UI.
-When the applicatio runs and requests authentication via Device Code Credential, the user is then asked to visit the login URL on any browser supported machine.
-The user then enters the device code mentioned in the instructions along with their login credentials.
+When the application runs and requests authentication via Device Code Credential, the user is then asked to visit the login URL on any browser supported machine.
+The user then enters the device code mentioned in the instructions along with their log in credentials.
 Upon successful authentication, the application that requested authentication gets authenticated successfully on the device its running on.

 More conceptual details can be found here for [Device code authentication](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code).